Tours & trips close to Candidasa

 Tirtagangga Royal Watergarden, 7 km north -west of Amlapura, still belongs to the royal family of Karangasem and was used to relax and recreate.
 Nowadays the local people and tourists swim around in the royal pools.
 Some of these are believed to contain holy water.

-Ujung Water Palace, located at the seaside of Tumbu Village, 5 km s.e. of Amlapura.
+Ujung Floating Palace, located at the seaside of Tumbu Village, 5 km s.e. of Amlapura.
 The complex also served as a palace for the King of Karangasem and his family and was used to host other royals, visiting the Kingdom.

 Sibetan village near Bebandem, circa 15 km north-west of Candidasa, is well-known for its salak (snake skin fruit) plantations.